Artisans from USA

 Graffiti 2 Works

-Graffiti 2 Works coaches adults in developing the physical, mental, emotional, social, and spiritual skills necessary to become the best he or she is capable of becoming.
-Learning sewing skills and selling products not only provides work and income but also helps build self-esteem, develop relationships with each other, and the opportunity to hear the offer of eternal hope.
+Graffiti 2 Works coaches adults in developing the physical, mental, emotional, social and spiritual skills necessary for achieving his or her full potential.
+Learning sewing skills and selling products not only provides Graffiti 2 artisans with a job, it also helps them build self-esteem and develop relationships with each other and with our Father.

 Fleeing persecution in their native countries, such as Sudan, Bhutan, Burma, and Egypt, refugees often encounter new and threatening challenges upon arrival in the United States.
 Children are drawn into crime, parents are treated with disdain and overworked, and even basic tasks seem like impossible puzzles.
 Refugee Beads exists to provide hope, a sense of community, and needed income for refugees living in the Atlanta area.
 The jewelry created by these women is marketed across America to benefit their families.
 Many of the women are the wives of refugee pastors serving their own people groups.